Last Updated on

 Positioned in south-east Europe lies one country which deserves more attention to travellers coming to Europe.
 That country is Albania.
 For Albania, tourism is growing steadily every year but it’s still one of the least visited places in Europe due to a lot of stereotypes and misconceptions about the country.
 When travellers come to Albania, they usually come here in the heat of summer, but I want to show and inform you that Albania is not ONLY good for summer.
-It’s actually a beautiful place all year-round and in fact, I recommend travellers to come in every season apart from summer!
+It’s actually a beautiful place all year-round.
+When to visit Albania?
+I recommend travellers to come in every season, apart from summer!

 Albania is a very diverse country.
 There are a lot of spectacular places to visit.
 From historic and UNESCO towns like Gjirokastër and Berat to beautiful coastal cities like Saranda and Vlora.
 Then you have the north of Albania which hold incredible scenery such as the Albanian Alps and beautiful mountain towns like Kruja, the historical city of Albania.
-Let me tell you more about Albania weather.
+Let me tell you more about Albania weather, especially the Albanian Riviera weather!

 The average low temperature in Albania during winter is around 1 degree.
 In the south where I live (Saranda), it’s always 1-4 degrees warmer than northern cities like Shkoder.
 We get less rain and more sunny days.
 In my opinion, Albania is one of the few countries in Europe that don’t have an overbearing winter if you compare to the likes of the UK, Poland and Romania.
 On average in the north they get over 290 days of sunshine and in the south they get over 325 days of sunshine!
 Albania weather is some of the best you can find in Europe.